 The Singapore Government decided to introduce mandatory nutrition labels and advertising prohibitions for Nutri-Grade beverages, after carefully considering the feedback received from public, industry and expert stakeholders, and reviewing existing overseas and local evidence.
 Together, these measures aim to help consumers identify beverages that are higher in sugar and saturated fat and to reduce the influence of advertising on consumer preferences, thus encouraging more informed, healthier choices and spurring industry reformulation.

-The regulations for beverages sold in Singapore in pre-packaged form and from non-customisable automated beverage dispensers in the Current Measures have come into effect on 30 December 2022.
-MOH and HPB are working towards publishing the additional measures in the Government Gazette in mid-2023, to have them come into effect six months thereafter in end 2023.
+The regulations for beverages in pre-packaged form and non-customisable beverages from automated beverage dispensers sold in Singapore, came into effect on 30 December 2022.
+MOH and HPB have published the additional measures in the Government Gazette on 30 June 2023, to have them come into effect six months thereafter, on 30 December 2023.

-The additional measures from end 2023 will apply to freshly prepared and existing Nutri-Grade beverages sold in specified settings, which include (i) retail settings such as food and beverage (F&B) outlets and catering establishments, and (ii) non-retail settings such as hotels, workplaces, educational institutions, healthcare institutions and childcare facilities.
+The additional measures from 30 December 2023 will apply to freshly prepared and existing Nutri-Grade beverages sold in specified settings, which include (i) retail settings such as food and beverage (F&B) outlets and catering establishments, and (ii) non-retail settings such as hotels, workplaces, educational institutions, healthcare institutions and childcare facilities.

-A summary of the new requirements for Nutri-Grade measures can be found here
+A summary of the new requirements for Nutri-Grade measures can be found in here

 .
 Companies must still refer to the relevant legislation in the Food Regulations